PegasusMKD/transport_x/README.md

 ### The purpose of this 'deal'

 This contract is built to be used by any system or network that utilizes LINK tokens, something like a, quote on quote, protocol.
 It's point is to be able to be used in combination with anything.
-Have it be a standalone asset.
+Have it be a standalone asset. it was deployed with Truffle.

 The contract has a couple of functions:
  - Request data from the Chainlink network